sbayd/react-cv/README.md

         sections= {[{
           type: 'text',
           title: 'Career Profile',
-          content: `When I was a child, I always wanted to be a developer.. then this hapened
+          content: `When I was a child, I always wanted to be a developer..then this hapened **You can use markdown here**`,
-          `,
           icon: 'usertie'
         }]}
         branding={true} // or false to hide it.